CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 ## 3.3 Attributes

 Attributes of a request (ServletRequest) are extra information set for communication between components (e.g., between Servlets).
 The servlet container may set attributes to a request to make available some information about a client.
-One key corresponds to one single value, they can be set or retriveved from a request through following methods on ServletRequest:
+One key corresponds to one single value, they can be set or retrieved from a request through following methods on ServletRequest:

 ServletRequest: